 Following the global economic crisis in the building sector, contributions by companies to the sectoral support organizations were halved.
-In order to provide qualified services with shorter resources, a strong operation of reorganization of the training sector was performed.
-CNA, the Confederation of Crafts and SMEs in Reggio Emilia, has created a single system to unify local Training Institutions of the building sector, called RES – Edili Reggio Emilia Scuola, to incorporate all the provincial logic issues and training in the construction sector, involving all other business associations and workers’ organizations in Reggio Emilia.
+To provide qualified services with shorter resources, a strong operation of reorganization of the training sector was performed.
+CNA has created a single system to unify local Training Institutions of the building sector, called RES – Edili Reggio Emilia Scuola, to incorporate all the provincial logic issues and training in the construction sector, involving all business associations and workers’ organizations in Reggio Emilia.
 The aim is to:

 • provide qualified training services in the areas of initial training, higher education, lifelong learning and free access training;

 • disseminate operational culture of traditional construction techniques and recovery;